RTSP-specific features

 Encryption

-Incoming and outgoing RTSP streams can be encrypted with TLS, obtaining the RTSPS protocol.
+Incoming and outgoing RTSP streams can be encrypted by using a secure protocol variant, called RTSPS, that replaces all the subprotocols that are normally used in RTSP with their secure variant (TLS, SRTP, SRTCP).
 A TLS certificate is needed and can be generated with OpenSSL:

 openssl genrsa -out server.key 2048